thegreatshasha/daily_logs/4 November 2015.md

 * 00:31: Can feel the affects
 * 1:15: Exercise.
 Having coffee + getting into zone now in 10 mins.
 Then continuing work on ring buffer.
 * 1:46: 3 zone.
 Exercise does help.
 Didn't have coffee.
 Let's see how productivity is.
 Resuming work on ring buffer.
+* 1:52: How to get index?
+* 3:58: Ring buffer performance test is complete but strangely it seems to be performing worse than the deque implementation.
+Which is strange since i assumed it should be blazingly fast.
+* 4:05: Had another modafinil.
+Let's see how long till it kicks in.
+* 4:08: Feeling clearer already.
+Just might be able to sleep..
+* 5:35: Ok having some more coffee and working on performance test in half an hour.
+Wish every other day was as productive as this :)
+* 8:05: Trying to write a cython version to see how much faster it is.
+Just for fun :)